blacklightpy/vaultofknowledge/Extended Markup Language.md

-Extended Markup Language (XML) is a specification for designing markup languages.
+Extended Markup Language (XML) is a language for designing custom markup languages.